Louisiana city sets disturbing record with 6th mass shooting of 2023

 Jadajah Thomas, who was at the party at the time of the shooting, described the chaos.

 “We was sitting in the car for like 15 minutes when we heard shots everywhere,” said Thomas.
-“We also was driving past, trying to get out.
-We was right here.
-We seen people laying out dead on the ground.”
+“We also were driving past, trying to get out.
+We were right here.
+We saw people laying out dead on the ground.”

 Shreveport Mayor Tom Arceneaux said the injury to the neighborhood is severe.